pzivich/Delicatessen/docs/Built-in Equations.rst

 Notice that the estimating equations are stacked together in the order of the ``theta`` vector.

-After creating the wrapper function, we can now call the M-Estimation procedure to estimate the coefficients for the 3PL model, the ED for the :math:`\delta` values, and their variance
+After creating the wrapper function, we can now estimate the coefficients for the 3PL model, the ED for the :math:`\delta` values, and their variance

 .. code::